+The majority of the Group's customers are located in China.
 The Group minimises concentrations of credit risk in relation to trade receivables by undertaking transactions with a number of customers and by the use of advance payments and letters of credit which effectively protect at least 95% of the estimated receivable amount at the time of sale.